marguslt/adventrofcode2024/README.md

 #>   .. [list output truncated]
 ```

-## part1: count updates that comply with all page ordering rules
+### part1: count correctly ordered updates

-Rule `47|53` means that if both pages occur in update, 47 must be printed before 53,
+Updates must comply all ordering rules, a rule `47|53` means that if
+both pages occur in update, 47 must be printed before 53,
 though not essentially immediately before 53.
 Elves need to know the middle page number of each correct update, answer is some of those.
 - use pages in rules as edge lists (to-from) to build a graph